vanderbilt/php-training-samples/Explicit/notes.md

 # Joined vs individual values
 Assume the system stores a name.
 How do you get the first and last names?

-# Returning Null
-When expecting a string or int value, the code returns null.
-Calling methods will then have to deal with the empty value, because there is no promise of a real value.

 # Design by Contract
 * Preconditions - The client guarantees that certain conditions are met before calling the method
 * Postcondition - The method guarantees conditions before returning to client